 1. How many tickets has this artist sold in other cities?

-Fact: do not trust this alone, many times, to save a show, the promoters invite Cascoporro to friends and friends of friends to fill large spaces without charging entry to make a bar.
+Fact: do not trust this alone, many times, to save a show, the promoters invite friends and friends of friends to fill large spaces without charging entry to make money selling drinks.

 If the artist has performed in many festivals in the last year, although he has not performed in your city, it is possible that part of his potential audience has already seen him in these events.